COneal81/COneal81.github.io/_posts/2020-03-14-order_of_go_rails_application.markdown

 ## **7. Create a new repository on github. (on github)**
-* Repository Name: Make sure that the repository names matches what you named your app in your terminal. ex.) pet-app
+* Repository Name: Make sure that the repository name matches what you named your app in your terminal. ex.) pet-app
 * Description: Write a short description about the app.
 This can be changed or updated at a later date.
 *  Choose either public or private.
 *  Do NOT check initialize with a Readme.
 A readme was created in rails when you created a new app.
-*  In termina l, run git init
+*  In terminal, run git init
 *  In terminal, run git status
 *  On github quick setup page, use the middle option (…or push an existing repository from the command line), 1st line (ex. git remote add origin git@github.com:COneal81/property-tracker.git)
 1. *  In terminal, paste git remote add origin git@github.com:COneal81/property-tracker.git